fallais/gocoop/README.md

 ## Objectives

-The main objective is to protect the chickens against the hungry **fox**.
+The main objective is to protect the chickens against the hungry **fox** or the **greedy weasel**.
 To do so, we need to automaticaly open and close the door of the chicken coop, with two options :

 - Fixed time (for example *08h30*)
 - Regarding the sunset and sunrise (for example *30min after sunrise*)